Skip to Content

 Most homesteaders who design huge greenhouses as a bridge to a sustainable way to live are impressed with the rocket mass heater as an energy-efficient heat source.
 A high-temperature combustion compartment is infused into the architectural design of a building; the wood-burning chamber is integral to this particular masonry mass.

-Combustion gases make their way through the masonry, consequently heating up the thermal mass, which radiates the heat outwards for hours.
+Combustion gases make their way through the masonry, heating the thermal mass and radiating the heat for hours.

 Paraffin or Kerosene Heater

-With these heaters, you have to light a wick that draws the liquid fuel from its holding tank.
+With these heaters, you must light a wick that draws the liquid fuel from its holding tank.
 Luckily, they’re strapped with some safety feature that extinguishes the heater in case it’s tipped over.
-That said, it might be unwise to look past the fact that they still pose a noteworthy fire risk.
+That said, it might be unwise to look past the fact that they still pose a significant fire risk.

 Because these heaters dissipate air pollutants like nitrogen oxides, sulfur dioxides, carbon monoxides, and polycyclic aromatic hydrocarbons, you might want to ensure sufficient air circulation in your greenhouse.